MarielleGit/test/README.md

    - '1) Get POIs (exactly 5 within 10km of London)'
    - '2) Get Reference Data (ChargerTypes & StatusTypes)'
 6. Keep the default settings (Iterations = 1, Delay = 0).
 7. Click **Run OpenChargeMap API Tests – Station POIs & Reference Data**.

-Postman will now execute all requests in the collection in sequence and show a consolidated report of the test results.
 **Note:** On the **first run**, one or two tests may occasionally fail due to response caching or data variability.
 From the **second run onwards**, the results tend to stabilize and all tests pass consistently (except for known dataset mismatches, such as “Fast/Slow” wording differences).

-## 📊 Test Results & Observations
+## Test Results & Observations

 Collection executed: **OpenChargeMap API Tests – Station POIs & Reference Data**